 Display Your Cached Tweets Using PHP and OAuth

-Primarily the focus on this tutorial is to display your cached tweets using PHP and OAuth on your website.
-We will be accessing the secure Twitter 1.1 API with PHP by parsing and caching the Json file to store on your server.
-It may seem a lot of code just to display your latest tweets on your website but the benefits are that you can style it to your own taste with a little CSS and caching the Json file will not add extra load on the Twitter API.
-For WordPress users you should use WordPress – Display your Cached Tweets using PHP and OAuth
+Primarily the focus of this tutorial is to display your cached tweets using PHP and OAuth on your website.
+We will be accessing the secure Twitter 1.1 API with PHP by parsing and caching the JSON file to store on your server.
+It may seem like a lot of code just to display your latest tweets on your website but the benefits are that you can style it to your own taste with a little CSS and caching the JSON file will not add extra load on the Twitter API.
+Check out WOW-Multi-Twitter 2.0 For WordPress users you should use WordPress – Display your Cached Tweets using PHP and OAuth or my new plugin.

 • You should already have a consumer key, consumer secret, access token and access token secret.

-If not please go to http://www.worldoweb.co.uk/2012/create-a-twitter-app-for-the-new-api for a little guide into creating the Twitter App required for this tutorial.
+If not please go to https://www.worldoweb.co.uk/2012/create-a-twitter-app-for-the-new-api for a little guide to creating the Twitter App required for this tutorial.

 • PHP Server with CURL – I have tested it using PHP 5.3+

-• A little knowledge of PHP and CSS are beneficial but not essential.
+• A little knowledge of PHP and CSS is beneficial but not essential.

 • This tutorial uses the tmhOAth script by Matt Harris, included in the source files.